 Stir and heat on medium until the mixture becomes clear.
 Put the corn plastic in a plastic bag for immediate examination.
-The corn plastic can be put into molds to make a shape, then store overnight.
+The corn plastic can be put into molds.
+If you want the students to make a shape, then store it in plastic bags overnight.